sam-dedge/temporalCN/README.md

 * [TCN](https://github.com/locuslab/TCN)
 * Greg Ver Steeg, 2015

+### Data
-### Data for S&P 500 and the Shanghai SE Composite Index needs to be put in the data folder
+* SPY & SPX data needs to be downloaded put in the data folder.
+* Sample Options file is provided.
+Download according to expiry and strikes and seperate calls and puts.

 ### TCN implementations are provided for both Tensor Flow and Torch